hydrobeam/website/content/manim/OpenGL_Guide.md

-# OpenGL Guide - OUTDATED
+# OpenGL Guide - Updated November 2021

-> Warning: This guide is outdated: Please refer to the [Manim documentation](https://docs.manim.community/) for the most up to date information.

 ## Why use the OpenGL renderer?